Sankari-K/git-in-scala/docs/index.md

 * If the file is not present in the `INDEX`, it is an untracked file.

+Implementing `git status` was quite straightforward thanks to thorough brainstorming and choosing the right modules and data structures.
+This taught me the importance of spending time upfront on basic architecture.

 ## Reading commit history: log

 This just iterates through all `commit`s made and prints out each one's hash and message.

+## Restoring working tree files: restore

+This command deletes working tree changes and restores back the previously staged changes.
+This is done by getting the `newhash` from the `INDEX` for the given file (latest version that was added), and replacing the current contents of the file with the contents pointed to in the `objs/` directory by the `newhash`.

+### Subcommand: restore--staged
+This command unstages local changes by removing the specified file(s) from the `INDEX`.

+## Restoring working tree files to a hash: checkout

+Before the command is run, it makes sure there are no local changes that haven't been committed.
+Unmodified changes are checked by:

+* Checking the diff between the `INDEX` and current state of files
+* Checking the diff in `INDEX` to check for uncommitted changes.

+Then, the current `INDEX` is modified to look like the particular commit referenced by the hash given.
+If the `commithash` doesn't match any commit, the checkout is aborted.

+## Removing files: rm

+This command deletes the specified file and updates that information in the `INDEX` => it stages the "deletion".
+That is done by updating the `newhash` for that file to `null` and deleting the file from the file system.

+If there are staged changes in the `INDEX` for that file, the operation is aborted.

+## Setting up repository constants: config

+This is used to save global variables about the repo, such as the user's name and email (which are used for commit operations).

+## Ignore files

+To ignore a file, a `.ignore` file can be created in the root directory.
+A file can't be `add`ed if it is in the `.ignore` file.

+## If nothing works: pls-work

+(self-explanatory)

 ## To do